XRyu/hassio-addons/README.md

 ## About

-This add-on is a packaged version of the [Xbox One SmartGlass RESTful server](https://github.com/OpenXbox/xbox-smartglass-rest-python) and a Home Assistant [Xbox One custom component](https://github.com/tuxuser/home-assistant-xboxone).
+This add-on is a packaged version of a Home Assistant [Xbox One custom component](https://github.com/tuxuser/home-assistant-xboxone) forked from hunterjm/hassio-addons.
 It allows you to easily setup and configure controlling your Xbox from Home Assistant.

 ## Features